 Voice Over Home Studio Booth

-Since COVID, home studios have become common in the voice over industry (though they had existed for some time before that).
-These studios come in a variety of sizes, shapes, and styles.
-They range from inexpensive closet booths using what's already available to pre-fabricated booths that can costs thousands of dollars to custom builds that require the help of contractors and sound engineers.
+Home studios come in a variety of sizes, shapes, and styles.
+They range from inexpensive closet booths using what's readily available to pre-fabricated booths that can costs thousands of dollars to custom room builds that require the help of contractors and sound engineers.

 FAQ